yaal-coop/canaille/README.md

 # Canaille

-Canaille is a French word meaning *rascal*, and is pronounced approximatively **Can I?**, as in *Can I access this data please?*.
-It is a simple OpenID Connect provider based upon OpenLDAP.
+Canaille is a French word meaning *rascal*.
+It is roughly pronounced **Can I?**, as in *Can I access your data?* Canaille is a simple OpenID Connect provider based upon a LDAP database.

 It aims to be very light, simple to install and simple to maintain.
 Its main features are :
 - Authentication against a LDAP directory;